MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/delete-items-in-the-recoverable-items-folder-of-mailboxes-on-hold.md

 - MOE150
 - MET150
 ms.assetid: a85e1c87-a48e-4715-bfa9-d5275cde67b0
-description: Learn how to delete items in a user's Recoverable Items folder for an Exchange Online mailbox, even if that mailbox is placed on legal hold. ms.custom: seo-marvel-apr2020
+description: Learn how admins can delete items in a user's Recoverable Items folder for an Exchange Online mailbox, even if that mailbox is placed on legal hold. ms.custom: seo-marvel-apr2020
 ---

-# Delete items in the Recoverable Items folder of cloud-based mailboxes on hold - Admin Help
+# Delete items in the Recoverable Items folder of cloud-based mailboxes on hold

 The Recoverable Items folder for an Exchange Online mailbox exists to protect from accidental or malicious deletions.
 It's also used to store items that are retained and accessed by compliance features, such as holds and eDiscovery searches.
 However, in some situations organizations might have data that's been unintentionally retained in the Recoverable Items folder that they must delete.
 For example, a user might unknowingly send or forward an email message that contains sensitive information or information that may have serious business consequences.
 Even if the message is permanently deleted, it might be retained indefinitely because a legal hold has been placed on the mailbox.
-This scenario is known as data spillage because data has been unintentionally spilled into Office 365.
+This scenario is known as *data spillage* because data has been unintentionally *spilled* into Office 365.
 In these situations, you can delete items in a user's Recoverable Items folder for an Exchange Online mailbox, even if that mailbox is placed on hold with one of the different hold features in Office 365.
 These types of holds include Litigation Holds, In-Place Holds, eDiscovery holds, and retention policies created in the security and compliance center in Office 365 or Microsoft 365.

- This article explains how to delete items from the Recoverable Items folder for cloud-based mailboxes that are on hold.
+ This article explains how admins can delete items from the Recoverable Items folder for cloud-based mailboxes that are on hold.
 This procedure involves disabling access to the mailbox and disabling single item recovery, disabling the Managed Folder Assistant from processing the mailbox, temporarily removing the hold, deleting items from the Recoverable Items folder, and then reverting the mailbox to its previous configuration.
 Here's the process:

 [Step 1: Collect information about the mailbox](#step-1-collect-information-about-the-mailbox)